Baldwin County AL — Construction site raids, US citizen detained twice, IJ lawsuit

 - May 2, 2026: Plaintiff Leonardo Garcia Venegas detained a third time near his home in Silverhill — physically restrained, handcuffed, shackled, and questioned about birthplace despite holding U.S. citizenship.
 Counsel filed a declaration in S.D.
 Alabama citing the pattern to support the pending preliminary-injunction motion (UTV44, May 5, 2026)

 The Lawsuit: Garcia Venegas v.
-ICE
+Homan

 - Filed: September 30, 2025